docelic/amber-introduction/README.md

 The configuration for pipes, pipelines, and routes is found in the file `config/routes.cr`.
 This file invokes the same `configure` block that `config/application.cr` does, but since routes configuration is important and can also be lengthy and complex, Amber keeps it in a separate file.

-Amber includes commands `amber routes` and `amber pipelines` to display the relevant information.
+Amber includes commands `amber routes` and `amber pipelines` to display route and pipeline configurations.
 By default, the outputs look like the following:

 ```shell
 $ amber routes